Birkbeck/msc-project-source-code-files-24-25-QiaochuDing/README.md

 # msc-project-source-code-files-24-25-QiaochuDing

-This GitHub repository contains the data and code files for Qiaochu Ding's MSc Data Science Project (2025) on **Integrating Systems Thinking and Machine Learning to Manage Migrant Dependencies in the UK Labour Market**.
+This GitHub repository contains the data and code files for an MSc Data Science Project (2025) on **Integrating Systems Thinking and Machine Learning to Manage Migrant Dependencies in the UK Labour Market**.

 An index of contents is listed below.

 ---